hyperlogic/bananas/README.md

 ### Ref count

-All nodes should be ref-counted.
+All objs should be ref-counted.
+All prims should manange this stuff. so that "hopefully" all lisp code will too.

 ### Exceptions

-Make this work.
+Make this work. somehow. setjmp, longjmp?

 ### Immediate values